lammps/lammps/doc/src/create_atoms.rst

 .. image:: img/sinusoid.jpg
    :scale: 50%
    :align: center

+.. raw:: html

+   Click on the image for a larger version.

 The *rotate* keyword allows specification of the orientation at which molecules are inserted.
 The axis of rotation is